michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 15. nor also Herodes; for I sent him unto him, and, behold, nothing worthy of death is done to him:

-16. I will therefore chastiseOr, admonish. him, and dismiss him.
+16. I will therefore chastise

 17. For a custom had he to release to them one at the festival.